DrK-Lo/2017OAExp_Oysters/markdown_files/DNAm/AE17_DNAm_GLMMrandEffectEvaluation.md

   - **Random Effects** : tank:shelf or tank nest in shelf to account for random tank effects.

-### Outputs and Results

-**Outputs** : Three `.RData` files were generated from this analysis.
-Generally, the general R object for the `glmer` model was stored in a list, A list of dataframes contain the statistical outputs (estimates, z scores, pvals, etc) for each comparison (including the planned comparisons).

-  - Model object list (very larger)

 ### Other Thoughts

   - I also considered using `MACAU` as an outside model test.
 This is a